bytepanda/scheduler/README.md

 Files
 =========

+* schWriter.py : Contains function that create ini schedules and raw proccesed but non-ini converted schedules
-* schFunc.py : Contains all the function that sniff and process the copied schedules from the myrepublica schedules table.
+* schFunc.py: Contains all the function that processes the copied schedules from myrepublica schedules table.
 * schWriter.py : A Tkinter based GUI wrapping for the schFunc.py that makes it easier to create schedule files